Las Lajas, Panama

 We asked expats in Las Lajas what banks they use and there advice about banking.
 They advised:

 "Expats considering retirement in Las Lajas should be aware that the cost of living is generally lower than in many Western countries, but it's still important to budget carefully.
 The official currency is the US dollar, which can make financial transactions easier for American retirees.
 Spanish is the official language, so learning some basic Spanish would be beneficial, although many locals and expats speak English.
 Healthcare in Panama is generally of a high standard, with many doctors trained in the US or Europe, but it's advisable to have comprehensive health insurance.
 The climate in Las Lajas is tropical, with a wet and a dry season, and it can be quite hot and humid.
 The area is known for its beautiful beaches and natural beauty, offering plenty of outdoor activities.
 However, it's less developed than some other parts of Panama, which can be a pro or a con depending on personal preferences.
 Panama has a friendly attitude towards expats and offers several visa options for retirees, including the Pensionado visa, which comes with several discounts for seniors.
 However, it's important to consult with a legal expert to understand the requirements and process.
-Finally, while crime rates are generally low, it's still important to take standard safety precautions, especially when it comes to property security," commented one expat who made the move to Las Lajas.
+Finally, while crime rates are generally low, it's still important to take standard safety precautions, especially when it comes to property security," explained one expat living in Las Lajas, Panama.

 Will I be able to find a job in Las Lajas?